10. Improvement

 Converting the training set you held to the side into a few-shot prompt is a simple matter of formatting it to fit your LLM’s expected input.
 Here’s how you might do it in our case.

-"""Convert the training input and output from sklearn's train_test_split into a few-shot prompt"""
+"""Convert the training data into a few-shot prompt"""

 # Create a list to hold the formatted few-shot examples